Healthdirect Free Australian health advice you can count on.

 Craniosynostosis

-Craniosynostosis occurs when one or more of the seams (called sutures) between the bones in a newborn baby's skull close too early.
-It is rare — affecting about 1 in 3,000 babies — and can be treated successfully.
+Craniosynostosis occurs when one or more of the seams (called sutures) between the bones in a baby's skull close too early.

-Usually, the sutures stay open while the baby's brain grows and the child develops.
-The sutures eventually fuse together when the baby is about 2 years old.
+Usually, these sutures stay open while your baby's brain grows and develops.
+The sutures eventually fuse together when babies are about 2 years old.

 The signs that your baby might have craniosynostosis include: